-Before Anthony Bourdain visited and anointed it the best restaurant in Austria, we had been coming here quietly for a few years to enjoy the schnitzel, beuschel, knudel dumplings and seasonal dishes.
+Before Anthony Bourdain visited and anointed it the best restaurant in Austria, Stefan and I had been coming here quietly for a few years, to enjoy the schnitzel, beuschel, knudel dumplings and seasonal dishes.

 The only difficulty you might find here is vegetarian options, but at the very least even their hearty salads are fab.
 Plus the location normally leads to shenanigans in surrounding bars after dinner, as you’re in the heart of the 7th district.

-The food here is hearty, straight up Austrian and the menu comes in English, so for travellers it’s a perfect option to get a feeling for Vienna dishes – although the translations can sometimes make the dishes seem less appealing than they really are!
+The food here is hearty, straight up Austrian and the menu comes in English, so for travellers it’s a perfect option to get a feeling for Viennese dishes.
+Although the translations can sometimes make the dishes seem less appealing than they really are!

 I’ve never had a bad night here, and some of them have been outright crazy, as they also serve delicious schnapps and encourage a rowdy atmosphere with the bank seating that feels like you’re in the feasting hall from the medieval ages.

 You should definitely come here just for the historic cellar itself, with remains dating as far back as 1339, Gothic arches from the 1500s and the gorgeous baroque facade from the 1700s.
-Really, it’s Vienna in a nutshell – historic, delicious and the best bits are hidden away from the main street.
+There are often live performers with fiddles and dance moves and its all very festive.

 This place is a rabbit warren of different rooms – each with their own character and fascinating history, even the walls of the building themselves hold history.
 There’s a cannonball from the Turkish invasion of the 1500s still wedged into the wall of the entranceway!

-Some are so old the wall is protected by a glass plaque – Wagner, Strauss, Mark Twain (who must have started the trend to earn naming rights to the room) and a host of more ‘modern’ celebrities including Johnny Cash, Phil Collins and the man himself – David Hasselhof.
+Some are so old the wall is protected by a glass plaque – Wagner, Strauss, Mark Twain (who must have started the trend, to earn naming rights to the room) and a host of more ‘modern’ celebrities including Johnny Cash, Phil Collins and the man himself – David Hasselhof.